by Esme Addison

 Polish Apple Cake or Jabłecznik

 There is a lot of confusion about Polish apple cake and Polish apple pie.
-Sometimes szarlotka is used interchangeable for cake and pie in Polish.
+Sometimes szarlotka is used interchangeably for cake and pie in Polish.
 In truth, they look very similar depending on how you make it.
 But there are some differences.

 Try this recipe by Polish Your Kitchen.
 I love her website.
 She has an exhaustive supply of recipes and easy-peasy tutorials on her Youtube channel.